Nationalists

 "Those who can never win elections, always take to the streets."

-A Sinn Fein / IRA poster I see regularly says the following:
+A Sinn Fein / IRA poster at my workplace said the following:

 WHO'S OCCUPIED